Drug allergy

 The definition of a drug allergy is evolving as we better understand the underlying mechanisms.

 The British Society for Allergy and Clinical Immunology (BSACI) previously defined an allergy as an ADR with an established immunological mechanism.
-However they have broadened the definition to include any ADR that has the clinical features of hypersensitivity (i.e. rash, angioedema, bronchospasm, hypotension) regardless of the mechanism.
+However, they have broadened the definition to include any ADR that has the clinical features of hypersensitivity (i.e. rash, angioedema, bronchospasm, hypotension) regardless of the mechanism.
 For example, NSAIDs may cause bronchospasm and urticaria but this is usually because of cyclo-oxygenase 1 (COX-1) inhibition and not an immune-mediated reaction: under the newer BSACI definition this is classified as drug allergy.

 Having said that, in most cases, drug allergy does involve the immune system and reactions are categorised as either Type 1, 2, 3 or 4 according to the immunological mechanism responsible.
 The Type 4 category is subdivided further.
 Most allergic reactions to drugs are Type 1 or Type 4.

 Type 1 hypersensitivity reactions are caused by the production of IgE after an initial exposure to an antigen such as a drug.
 This IgE binds to mast cells, found throughout the body, which become ‘sensitised’ against that antigen.
 When a second exposure to the antigen occurs, these sensitised mast cells release their contents which include histamine, leukotrienes and prostaglandins.
 Most allergic responses are localised to the tissue where the allergen has come into contact (e.g. allergic rhinitis symptoms occur where pollen makes contact in the nose and eyes).
-However sometimes responses may systemic as is seen with drug-induced anaphylaxis.
+However sometimes responses may be systemic as is seen with drug-induced anaphylaxis.

 Histamine and other mediators released from mast cells may cause